nzubeifechukwu/mini-message-board/README.md

 # Mini Message Board

 Mini message board is an Express (NodeJS) app that lets you add a message to a 'board'.
-You can also view the details of each message.
+You can also view the details of each message or clear all messages.
 Message details include the name of the user adding the message, the message itself, and the time it was added.

 See the [live demo](https://nzubeifechukwu-mini-message-board.up.railway.app/).